Lavender 'Hidcote' Description

 Best seller!
 What's there not to love about lavender: sweetly scented leaves and flowers, beautiful color, long blooming, attracts pollinators, and resists deer and rabbits.
 'Hidcote' is an especially note-worthy selection for its ability to withstand cold Northern winters and still provide everything you love about lavender.

 Lavender is a mound forming sub-shrub or woody herb.
 Stems are covered in silvery-grey foliage that is fragrant all year round.
 In summer, fragrant purple flower spikes emerge, and they can be harvested and dried for foods, beverages, and crafts.
 Grows 15" x 24".

 How to grow

 'Hidcote' English lavender is heat, drought, and wind tolerant.
 Well-drained soils are imperative: never plant lavender in areas that are wet, even for short periods.
 Site with at least six hours of bright sun each day for best flowers, fragrance, and form.

-In spring, once plants begin to grow, cut or trim them back by about a 1/3.
+In spring, when new growth begins to emerge on the stems, cut or trim them back by about a 1/3.
 Prune them like a shrub, so don't cut back completely.
 Remove any dead wood at this time.

 Cut flower spikes before they fully open.
-Bundle stems in small groups (about an 1 inch diameter).
-Hange them upside down in a dry, dark area with good air circulation.
+Bundle stems in small bunches of about one inch diameter.
+Hang them upside down in a dry, dark area with good air circulation.
 Once dried, store in an airtight containers.

 Recommended For You: